HS-IRBs News February 2016

 When submitting change of protocol that involve revisions to consent documents, please remember to upload versions of consent documents with only current changes tracked, using the ‘Upload Revision’ button.
 Changes in the consent documents that have already been reviewed and approved by the IRB should no longer be tracked as it leads to confusion between previously approved changes and those being newly proposed.
 When uploading revised documents in ARROW, please keep the following in mind:

 - Always use the Upload Revisions button to upload revised documents.
 Do NOT delete the current version of the document and/or upload new documents.
-Please see Working with Revisions to Study Related Documents in ARROW for more information.
+Please see [Link for document 17339 is unavailable at this time] for more information.

 - Always accept all previous changes and then ensure that proposed updates to the documents are tracked.